ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/README.md

 This course introduces the fundamental principles of statistics, the Exploratory Data Analysis, and the concept of Statistical Hypothesis Testing.
-It also includes statistical methods related to data mining, such as ANOVA, Regression Analysis, Principal Component Analysis, Factor Analysis, and Cluster Analysis, etc.
+It also includes statistical methods related to data mining, such as ANOVA, Regression Analysis, Principal Component Analysis, Factor Analysis, and Cluster Analysis.

-**Each group must completed weekly hands-on homework and the final report.**
+**Each group is required to complete weekly hands-on homework assignments related to statistical concepts and end with final project.**
+**Each report from assignment and final project should provide a comprehensive and well-expressed explanation of the statistical results.**